-WHAT IS THE DEADLINE FOR GRIEVING MY ASSESSMENT WITH THE ASSESSMENT REVIEW COMMISSION (ARC)?
+WHAT IS THE DEADLINE FOR GRIEVING MY TENTATIVE ASSESSMENT WITH THE ASSESSMENT REVIEW COMMISSION (ARC)?

-The deadline for grieving your assessment with ARC is April 30, 2019.
-The County Executive recently requested and ARC agreed to provide a grace period until April 30, 2019, to allow property owners more time to file a grievance with ARC.
-Remember, you always have the right to grieve if you disagree with the home value on your notice of tentative assessment.
+The deadline for grieving your 2021/2022 tentative property assessment with ARC is March 2, 2020.
+Remember, you always have the right to grieve if you disagree with your property’s value on your notice of tentative assessed value.

 WHERE CAN I FIND INFORMATION ABOUT ANY EXEMPTIONS ON MY PROPERTY?